sudo-project/sudo/INSTALL.md

         Adds the specified library (or libraries) to SUDO_LIBS and and VISUDO_LIBS so sudo will link against them.
-If the library doesn't start with "-l" or end in ".a" or ".o" a "-l" will be pre-pended to it.
+If the library doesn't start with "-l" or end in ".a" or ".o" a "-l" will be prepended to it.
 Multiple libraries may be specified as long as they are space separated.

     --with-libtool=PATH